-With Hurricane Florence tracking toward the East Coast of the United States, it’s important to start thinking about your hurricane plan and kit.
+With Hurricane Michael tracking toward the Carolinas, it’s important to start thinking about your hurricane plan and kit.

 Along with flashlights, batteries, a first-aid kit and other emergency supplies, you should have enough nonperishable food and water for yourself, your family and your pets.

 Make sure you keep special dietary needs and allergies into consideration.

 Sign Up and Save

 Get six months of free digital access to The Sun News

 Here’s what supplies you should be shopping for (or making sure you already have at home), according to the U.S. Food and Drug Administration, Centers for Disease Control and Prevention, American Red Cross and other national organizations.

 ▪ Water: At least a gallon (about eight 16-ounce bottles of water) per person, per day (56 bottles per person for a week).

 ▪ Juice, sports drinks, caffeinated beverages and other drinks in boxes or plastic bottles.